luismautone/face-mask-detection/README.md

 # Face Mask Detection

-The project is about the development of an algorithm that could help in controlling the use of masks in public places by the analysis of video footage, photos, etc.
+The project is about the development of an algorithm that could help in controlling the use of masks in public places by the analysis of video footage.

 ## Acknowledgements

-The code constitutes an implementation of the approach proposed by [Joshi et al.](https://ieeexplore.ieee.org/abstract/document/9242625)
+The code constitutes an implementation of the approach proposed by [Joshi et al.](https://ieeexplore.ieee.org/abstract/document/9242625).

 ## Python dependencies